PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 To generate an API key for your User, navigate to User > API Keys within the UI and click "Create an API Key".

-::: tip Key best practice
+::: tip Security best practice
 When you need to create a long-lived token for CI, a Prefect Agent, or any use beyond local development, create an API key for a service account instead of for your user.
 Actions performed in an automated setting should not be linked to your user identity and should not require the permissions of a full user.
 :::